himanshurajora/process_killer/README.md

 # Process Killer

-A simple TUI writter in rust to kill processes.
+A simple TUI tool in rust to kill processes.

 TODO:
 - Really need a loader to notify